scala-steward/shipreq/Code/README.md

 taskman-server-schema - Taskman DB schema

-webapp-base             - Shared code between front- and back-end. webapp-base-server      - Shared code backend and frontend tests.
-Exposure to non-test frontend would be a security flaw. webapp-base-test        - Shared code for webapp testing.
+webapp-base             - Shared code between front- and back-end. webapp-base-test        - Shared code for webapp testing.
 Tests for webapp-base. webapp-client-base      - Shared code for frontend projects. webapp-client-base-test - Shared code for testing frontend projects.